moskalyk/erc721-scheduler/README.md

 # nft-scheduler
-cycle media on a single ERC721
+cycle media with a single ERC721

-# extensions
+### 📺 img-extensions
 aggregate likes in an app, and provide variable duration to media cycle

+### 📻 audio-extensions
+timed cycle of media based on audio clip length